TactilityProject/Tactility/Documentation/ideas.md

 - Audio player app
 - Audio recording app
 - OTA updates
-- T-Deck Plus: Create separate device config?
+- T-Deck Plus: Create separate device config (pre-requisite: needs more kernel drivers so the driver count in the device project is reduced)
 - If present, use LED to show boot/wifi status
 - Capacity based on voltage: estimation for various devices uses a linear voltage curve, but it should use a battery discharge curve.
 - Wrapper for lvgl slider widget that shows "+" and "-" buttons, and also the value in a label.